Italy Flat Tax Regime for High-Net-Worth New Residents

 - $216,000

 There is no minimum foreign-income or net-worth threshold to elect into the regime.
-Instead, applicants pay a flat annual substitute tax on all non-Italian-source income regardless of amount: €200,000/year for elections made on or after 10 August 2024, or €100,000/year for those who validly opted in before that date and continue renewing year to year.
+Instead, applicants pay a flat annual substitute tax on all non-Italian-source income regardless of amount: €300,000/year for elections made from 1 January 2026, €200,000/year for elections made 10 August 2024–31 December 2025, or €100,000/year for those who validly opted in before 10 August 2024 — each grandfathered at their entry rate for the life of the election.

 Application Timeline